UntitledsTakenNOOOO/dehacked-attack/README.md

 * Eviternity Arachnotron: A variant of the arachnotron that uses the energy bolts used by the former captain.
 * Annihilator: An upgrade to the cybruiser, these guys have both a rocket launcher and a very powerful chaingun, and spawn with barons.

-STRUGGLE: ANTARESIAN LEGACY (antares, 2018):
-* Antaresia: A serpent-like creature that has a strange firing pattern.
-Spawns with Hell Knights.
-	* Change: Uses the Antaresian Reliquary variant instead of the original, for variety's sake (I liked the red better).
-* Antaresia Elite: A more powerful variant of the Antaresia that spawns with the Archvile.
-Has more HP, a lower pain chance, and moves much faster.
-* Afriest: A flying priest with a powerful triple attack.
-Spawns with Cacodemons.
-* Antaresian Arachnotron: A variant of the arachnotron that moves faster and uses a chaingun instead of a plasma rifle.
+DOOM ZERO (Christopher Golden, 2019):
+* Alpha Soul: A lost soul variation that shoots cacodemon fireballs instead of charging.

 ANTARESIAN RELIQUARY (antares, 2020):
 * Former Ranger: Possessing an energy blaster instead of a rifle, these guys are a bit scarier than the ordinary zombie that they spawn with.
 * Plasma Elite: A variant of the former captain up above; these guys shoot blue energy bolts in volleys of three instead, and spawn with the chaingunner.
 	* Change: Uses a blue color scheme more remniscent of Struggle, to make it visually distinct from the Former Captain.
 * Reliquary Arachnotron: A variant of the arachnotron that uses the energy bolts used by the former ranger and plasma elite.

+DOOM -1 (Community Project, 2020):
+* Doom -1 Imp: Another imp variant with a visually distinct fireball.
+* Dark Imp: A stronger, translucent, 100 HP variant of the previous imp.
+* Wicked: A lost soul that has only 20 HP, and self-destructs when in melee range or when killed.
+Have fun!
+* Hell Dragon: A 500 HP flying dragon monster that spawns with Pain Elementals, and fires slews of baron balls.
+* Rocket Turret: A Stationary Turret that fires rockets.
+Only appears as an Icon of Sin (or other final boss) summon.

 BOSSES:
 * Afrit (Scythe II, Deus Vult II, Survive in Hell, Resurgence): Its volley of fireballs is deadly; you're toast if you get too close.
 It has 2500 HP and can fly.